artreimus/artreimus/README.md

 -------------------
 ## 😄 About Me
-<p align="left">I am a developer at IBM specializing in full-stack development and artificial intelligence.
+<p align="left">I am an AI Engineer at IBM specializing in Generative AI and Full-stack development.
 My goal is meaningfully contribute to the development of innovative, user-friendly, and visually appealing products that truly meet customer needs. </p>

 -------------------
 ## 🤝🏻 Connect with Me